mdouchin/termux-postgis-script/README.md

 * `./liz/sh re`: restore the gis database
 * `./liz/sh st`: restart PostgreSQL and the sshd services, to be used at device or session startup.
 It also shows the SSH username and the devices IP addresses
 * `./liz.sh ve`: display the version of the script liz.sh
+* `./liz.sh zz`: reset all !
+This will completely erase your termux installation, and delete configuration files and PostgreSQL database data.
+Your Android storage will NOT be deleted.

 ### Installation